BiTimeBERT: Extending Pre-Trained Language Representations with Bi-Temporal Information: Experimental Settings

 \subsection{Downstream Tasks}

-We test our proposal on four datasets of two time-related downstream tasks.
+We first test our proposal on four datasets of two time-related downstream tasks.
 These tasks require predicting \emph{event occurrence time} (EventTime dataset \cite{wang2021event} and WOTD dataset \cite{honovich2020machine}) and \emph{document timestamp} (NYT-Timestamp dataset and TDA-Timestamp dataset).
+Note that as current time-aware language models (e.g., TempoBERT \cite{rosin2022time}) have not been originally tested on these two tasks, we do not discuss them in this section.
+However, in Section 5.5, we evaluate the performance of BiTimeBERT on three datasets of two other tasks that other time-aware language models have been tested in the past (i.e., semantic change detection and sentence time prediction).